fufiprotocol/fufi.whitepaper/fufi.tokenomics.md

-`FuFi Governance Tokenomics`
+`FuFi Tokenomics`

-# FuFi Governance Token Profile
+# FuFi Token Profile

 - Total supply: `10 billion`
 - Symbol code: TBD
 - Precision: 18 on EVM chains and 4 on AMAX chain

-# FuFi Governance Tokens on multiple blockchains
+# FuFi Tokens on multiple blockchains

 For embracing fast and wide adoption of FuFi Governace tokens by community users/investors worldwide, FuFi Governance Token will be first issued on following blockchains and their corresponding deployed smart contract addresses are:
 - Ethereum: `to-be-deployed`, amount: 5 billion